Yash-Vijay29/Netflix-Recommendation-system/README.md

 Language: Language can be considered if you want to recommend movies in the user's preferred language.
 IMDb Score: IMDb scores can be used as weights to prioritize important words in the TF-IDF calculation.
 For Matrix Factorization (Collaborative Filtering):
-User ID: Identify users in the dataset.
-Movie ID: Identify movies in the dataset.
 View Rating: User ratings of movies can be used as input for matrix factorization.
 IMDb Score: IMDb scores can also be used as input for matrix factorization to capture movie quality.
 Genres: You can encode genres as binary variables to capture user preferences for specific genres.